 Ilona Harker has lived in seven different rental properties around Byron, Australia, in the last four years, but it hasn’t been easy.
 “I was just sort of staying here, there and anywhere,” she says, explaining how she recently got kicked out of a house she was sub-letting in Bangalow, and ended up sleeping in her car.
 “I was earning quite good money so I wasn’t in any way financially poor – It’s just there were no houses.”

 She got the boot when the landlady claimed to be selling the property.
 But Ilona says the owner kept the house and just started letting it through Airbnb.
-“I had to get a removalist again and put all my stuff in storage and the house didn’t get sold,” says Ilona.
+“I had to get a mover again and put all my stuff in storage and the house didn’t get sold,” says Ilona.
 “She actually rents it out through Airbnb.
 I’ve had friends stay in there.
 So she lied and didn’t care that no one could afford to live there.”

-Ilona’s story is not an uncommon one in the Byron Shire, where according to the Australian Coastal Councils Association, 17.6 percent of properties are rented to tourists via short-term holiday letting agreements, including Airbnb.
+Ilona’s story is not an uncommon one in the Byron Shire, where according to the Australian Coastal Councils Association, 17.6 of properties are rented to tourists via short-term holiday letting agreements, including Airbnb.

 The Airbnb listings around Byron Bay have enticing titles like, “Hidden Tropical Sanctuary” or, “River Sea Studio Apartment” or simply, “The Surf Shack”.
 Byron has been a holiday town for decades but the debate about Airbnb is a divisive one in the area.